 |Heads of Agreement signed||May 2015|

 |Project Manager appointed||August 2015|

 |Design concept approved||October 2016|

 Key milestones in the development of the central city campus

 June 2017 - Construction of campus

 Hawkins Construction has been awarded the contract to construct the University’s Tauranga CBD Campus, a key milestone for the project.
-Activity on the Durham Street site will begin towards the end of July.
+Activity on the Durham Street site began in July 2017.
 The campus is scheduled to open in 2019.

 March 2017 - Blessing given as Tauranga site work begins